 Michael Brogan BMus(Hons) is a professional musician based in Edinburgh, Scotland.
-He began his studies at the junior Royal Conservatoire of Scotland, then London's Guildhall School of Music and Drama, and has since enjoyed a freelance career as a performer and educator.
+He studied at the junior Royal Conservatoire of Scotland, then London's Guildhall School of Music and Drama, and has since enjoyed a freelance career as a performer and educator.

 Mike is saxophone tutor for Napier University and Edinburgh University, and enjoys a busy private teaching practice.
-He has previously taught at St Andrews University, St Mary's Music School and for West Lothian Council.
-As a Director of the Scottish Saxophone Academy he leads saxophone courses and events throughout the year, and further work with Creative Scotland’s Youth Music Initiative has seen Mike visit schools across Scotland as a tutor on the award-winning Jazz Programme.
+He has taught at St Andrews University, St Mary's Music School, and for the Enterprise Music Scotland and Live Music Now schemes.
+As a Director of the Scottish Saxophone Academy he leads residential courses and play-days for adults, a summer school for younger students, and the International Masterclass Series for more advanced players.
+Further work with Creative Scotland’s Youth Music Initiative sees Mike visit schools across Scotland as a tutor on the award-winning Jazz Programme.